barkbarkgoose/django-tokenauth-vuefront/README.md

   - [x]  email
   - [x]  username
 - [ ]  admin user updates
-  - [ ]  will need to check if attribute exists before trying to set it
+  - [ ]  will need to check if attribute is valid before trying to set it
   - [ ]  use serializer
-- [ ]  test using token to authenticate without any user
+- [x]  test using token to authenticate without any user
+  -  ...token has to have associated user to work with DRF.
-- [ ]  check if "is_staff" gives admin priveleges
+- [x]  check if "is_staff" gives admin priveleges
+  -  ...it does, checked manually